department-of-veterans-affairs/LEAF-Developer-Examples/forms/custom_fields/long_dropdown_clinic_selector_in_grid_inputformat.md

 :warning: This customization modifies important templates and will require you to manually update and maintain them.

 :warning: The "Grid" input field has not been designed to accomodate customizations, and therefore may be subject to change.
+You will need to maintain and update this.

 When a list becomes too long to include in a dropdown field, such as a list of clinics, a custom widget may be created.